Ronakdesai121/ODICS_PostgreSQL_to_ADWC/README.md

 # ODICS data movement to Autonomous Database from PostgreSQL

 ## Objective

-This documents shows you how to move data from PostgreSQL to Autonomous Data Warehouse on Oracle Cloud using Oracle Data Integrator.
+This document shows you how to move data from PostgreSQL to Autonomous Data Warehouse on Oracle Cloud using Oracle Data Integrator

 Follow this link if you are installing ODICS for the very first time.
-[ODICS Installation](https://oraclecps.github.io/odi_config_martha/?page=readme.md) or Deploy a market place image
+[ODICS Installation](https://oraclecps.github.io/odi_config_martha/?page=readme.md) or you can deploy a marketplace image

 ## Pre-requisites

-- This lab is written assuming you have installed and have working Oracle Data Integrator.
+- This lab is written assuming you have installed and have working Oracle Data Integrator

-- The following lab requires an Oracle Public Cloud account with Autonomous Data Warehouse Cloud Service and Java Cloud Service.
+- The following lab requires an Oracle Public Cloud account with Autonomous Data Warehouse Cloud Service, PostgreSQL Database and Oracle Data Integrator

 - Make sure you have your networking components set up correctly and have assigned all the required policies